How to Install Java in Linux?

 • It loads classes, checks memory access, and finds the system resources needed to run applications.

 • JRE acts as a software layer over the operating system.
-It is one of the related components of Java Development Kit(JDK) and a superset of JVM.
+It is a related component of the Java Development Kit(JDK) and a superset of JVM.

 2. Java Virtual Machine (JVM)